c-hive/guides/react/styling-and-css.md

 #### Component appearence

-CSS still presents a big brawback on the convention and entry cost part.
+CSS still presents a big drawback on the convention and entry cost part.
 CSS in JS handles the conventions of component appearence well.
 It has multiple applicable cons, but they can be addressed (see [Conventions](#conventions)).

 Use **CSS in JS**.